 Each saved Look or dashboard can have multiple schedules, and each user of that data has their own set of schedules.
 If a user edits or deletes one of their schedules, only their recipients will be impacted; other users might have other schedules related to that data.

 In the Admin section of Looker, administrators can use the Scheduler Plans and Scheduler History pages to look up and resolve any schedule issues.
 Admins should be careful about deleting or disabling a user who may be the owner of important scheduled deliveries because the schedules are also deleted or disabled.

-Enabling Scheduling for Your Looker Instance
+For Admins: Enabling Scheduling for Your Looker Instance

-Enabling this lab is required for the following scheduling options:
+PhantomJS is required for the following scheduling options: